coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

 There are four typical properties of agentic AI:
 1. Action: Agents don’t just chat — they invoke functions such as sending an email.
 That makes [LEAST MODEL PRIVILEGE](/goto/leastmodelprivilege/) a key control.
 2. Autonomous: Agents can trigger each other, enabling autonomous responses (e.g. a script receives an email, triggering a GenAI follow-up).
-That makes [OVERSIGHT](/goto/oversight/) important, and it makes working memory an attack vector because that's where the state of an automonous agent lives.
+That makes [OVERSIGHT](/goto/oversight/) important, and it makes working memory an attack vector because that's where the state of an autonomous agent lives.
 3. Complex: Agentic behaviour is emergent.
 4. Multi-system: You often work with a mix of systems and interfaces.
 Because of that, developers tend to assign responsibilities regarding access control to the AI using instructions, opening up the door for manipulation through [prompt injection](/goto/promptinjection/).